larpchronicles/rules/README.md

 |:---------------------|:----------------:|:----------------:|
 | Left-Aligned Content | Centered Content | Centered Content |
 | Left-Aligned Content | Centered Content | Centered Content |

+## How to Generate Rulebook for New Versions

+---
+**Pre-Requisites**
+1. Node.js must be installed.
+If not already installed, install node.js. https://nodejs.org/en/download/
+2. Clone the repo.
+3. Install dependencies.  `npm install`
+3. In a terminal window, navigate to the project root.  `cd rules`
+4. Create a copy of the existing rulebook.  `node .\utils\copyOldRulebook.js`
+5. Ensure version.json is updated with new version.
+6. Generate new rulebook.  `node .\utils\createRulebook.js`